Lancaster County Divorce Lawyers Serving Residents in Lincoln, Nebraska and the Surrounding Areas

 The attorneys that you will find at Stange Law Firm, PC understand that your divorce and family law matter in Lincoln, NE may be one of the most difficult times in your life.
 That’s why our Lancaster County divorce attorneys are here to fight for you, whether your divorce is uncontested or contested.
 Additionally, our attorneys can assist if your case must be resolved at a trial.

-You can also find out more information about Lincoln, Nebraska and our office in Omaha here:
+You can also find out more information about Lincoln, Nebraska and our office in Lancaster County here:

-Stange Law Firm in Omaha, Nebraska: Click this link for Google Map directions to our Omaha, NE office in Douglas County.
+Stange Law Firm in Lincoln, Nebraska: Click this link for Google Map directions to our Lincoln, NE office in Lancaster County.

 Government Website for Lincoln, NE: Interested in learning more about the government for Lincoln, Nebraska?
 Click this link to read more.